 I also think about the books I've recently read, the news, and whatever people I've talked to recently are interested in.

 Lately, I've been thinking quite a bit about kink, gendered expectations of dating, and how they interact.
 I happen to be sexually submissive, and my kinks line up quite well with most of the gendered expectations our society has about sex.
 Except for the whole "women don't want sex" idea ... good sex makes me very, very happy, indeed.
 But I often let my partners initiate sex, I usually want to do what they want to do, and I really enjoy dominant partners.
 However, I consider my sexuality to be kinky instead of considering it to be gender conforming.
 And I am certainly not gender conforming in my appearance, or in my behavior outside of the bedroom.

 I certainly appreciate women aesthetically, but maybe my sometimes sexual appreciation of women is constructed by the general objectification of women in our society.
 It also occurs to me that my appreciation for men is strongly supported by society as a whole, and that the fact that men pursue women very much enables my sexual interest in men ('cause being appreciated is sexy).
 All of that said, I think it makes sense to identify as straight right now.
 Maybe that won't last, but that's OK, too.

-If you do choose to message me, please don't treat OkC messages like text messages; instead, write to me as if this were an email.
+If you do choose to message me, please don't write me as if you're composing a text messages; instead, write to me as if this were an email.
 Short messages, exchanged quickly, are not my forte, and getting an extremely short first message is a serious turn off.
 There is no reason to write an essay: just try and see if you can get above 200 characters, please?